 - Craigslist: Although most commonly known as an online classifieds website where people can sell items, find jobs, and seek housing, this website also has a section that allows users to give away free items, including toys.
 To find out what is available, you'll need to visit the Craigslist page specifically for your city and then select the "Free" link under the "For Sale" section.

 Another way to get free toys is to get together all the parents in your neighborhood for a toy swap.
 You can invite each parent to bring over their child's toys that are no longer needed, but still in good condition.
 With enough participants, you'll have plenty of toys suitable for a variety of age groups.
 A bit of scrubbing, a fresh coat of paint, or a pretty ribbon bow may be all that is needed to turn one of these items into the perfect gift for your son or daughter.

-If you aren't familiar with the parents in your area, Toy Swap offers a similar service online.
-However, you'll have to consider that shipping may be pricey for some items.
-In addition, the other party has to agree with the swap for it to take place.
+If you aren't familiar with the parents in your area, Toy-Cycle offers a similar service online.
+However, you'll have to pay about $2 per month after the free 30-day trial to keep using the site.

 It takes some time and creativity, but savvy shoppers can occasionally manage to purchase brand-new toys for little or no money.
 Strategies include: